Teraspark/Pal2EA/Current version/pal2EA readme.txt

 Theses are the commands that go into the # line
 	char{pal_id}
-		insert palette for 0x6D in the character palette table
+		insert palette for at the entry pal_id in the character palette table

 	gen{anim_id}
 		insert a generic palette for a battle sprite animation